The Difference between SLI, SLO, and SLA

 The SLA, SLO, and SLI are related concepts though they're different concepts.

-- SLO or service level object is a goal that service provider wants to reach.
+- SLO or Service Level Objective is a goal that service provider wants to reach.

 So here is the relationship.
 The service provider needs to collect metrics based on SLI, define thresholds of metrics based on SLO, and monitor the thresholds of metrics so that it won't break SLA.
 In practical, the SLIs are the metrics in the monitoring system; the SLOs are alerting rules, and the SLAs are the numbers of the monitoring metrics applying to the SLOs.